ritiksingh06/The-Movie-Guide/README.md

 ## How to run the project?

 1. Clone this repository in your local system.
-2. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/The-Movie-Cinema/blob/master/requirements.txt) file.
+2. Install all the libraries mentioned in the [requirements.txt]
 3. Replace YOUR_API_KEY in **both** the places (line no. 23 and 43) of `static/recommend.js` file.
 4. Open your terminal/command prompt from your project directory and run the `main.py` file by executing the command `python main.py`.
 5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.